This post may contain affiliate links. Please see our disclosure policy.

 It’s up to personal preference, but room temperature or slightly warmed is best.

-A coffee cake topped with spirals of apple slices seasoned with cinnamon and sugar on a cake cooling rack.
-A serving has been cut out and is on a plate to the left with a black fork and a peach napkin,
+A coffee cake topped with spirals of apple slices seasoned with cinnamon and sugar on a cooling rack with a single serving on a plate to the left.

 Discover More Easy Apple Recipes